-While total member contributions are expected to increase throughout the projection period based on payroll increases, the State's Statutory contributions remain steady until the System reaches 100% funded, at which point contributions drop down to the normal cost level.
-Since the appropriated amounts equal the Statutory contributions, the contributions are at the level necessary to pay down the UAL and the tread water line decreases relative to the Statutory contribution.
+While total member contributions are expected to increase throughout the projection period based on payroll increases, the State's Statutory contributions remain relatively steady (increases in the first five years are due to the recognition of the FYE 2022 market investment losses in the AVA) until the projected lottery revenue offsets run out in FYE 2047 at which point there is an increase.
+Following that when the System reaches 100% funded, the contributions drop down to the normal cost level.
+Because the appropriated amounts equal the Statutory contributions, the contributions are at the level necessary to pay down the UAL and the tread water line decreases relative to the Statutory contribution.
 Additionally, expected lottery revenue that is contributed each year in excess of the Statutory contributions also helps pays down the UAL sooner.